-We used December 2020 MA enrollment data from CMS's website to determine enrollment by MA contract.
+We used the 2021 MA Plan Data from CMS's website to determine enrollment by MA contract.
 For each system linked to MA contracts, we aggregated enrollment across all contracts linked to the system and created a system-level MA enrollment variable.